GuilhermeManzano/guilhermemanzano/README.md

 ## Hello, I'm Guilherme ! 👋

-I'm a Backend Developer from Brazil with more than 4 years of coding.
+I'm a Backend Developer from Brazil with more than 5 years of coding.
 I'm graduate in mechanical enginner and in systems analysis development.
 I write some articles about technoloy, programming and carrer on Medium.
 A book :book: lover and a amateur :video_game: video-game player.
-I'm working actually in Creditas.
+I'm working actually in NuvemShop/TiendaNube.
 <br />

 ### 📫 How to find me